vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 on this day.
 I didn't do jogging because the combined delay of jogging plus the post-jogging cooldown time would have delayed my first meal too much.

+## 2026-01-26: skipped all exercises

+On Monday 2026-01-26, I skipped all exercises in order to make an administrative trip in the afternoon.